• About

 Related posts:

-TikTok goes offline in the US as ban takes effect Iraq – The Cynical Swindle Kurdistan president Masoud Barzani and Iraqi president Jalal TalabaniIraqi Kurdistan – “Sold Out!” – Part II Business with ISIS – Updated China raises retaliatory tariffs on U.S. goods to 84% amid trade war The illusion of modernity: UAE’s crackdown on digital freedoms Baghdad, the Green Zone, IraqIraq: A State of Surveillance – Databases, Tracking And Corruption The Barzani State?
-When a Political Party Owns the Institutions
+TikTok goes offline in the US as ban takes effect Barzani brothers spent over $100 million in U.S., OCCRP finds Iraq – The Cynical Swindle Kurdistan president Masoud Barzani and Iraqi president Jalal TalabaniIraqi Kurdistan – “Sold Out!” – Part II Ocalan’s Secular Lens on a “Democratic Islam” Business with ISIS – Updated China raises retaliatory tariffs on U.S. goods to 84% amid trade war The illusion of modernity: UAE’s crackdown on digital freedoms Baghdad, the Green Zone, IraqIraq: A State of Surveillance – Databases, Tracking And Corruption Trump and China’s Xi meet face-to-face to ease trade tensions

 Editorial Team